muratk5n/thirdwave/en/README.md

 ---

-I read somewhere that post-WWII German IR *wants* to create dependencies with other countries.
+I read somewhere once that post-WWII German intl relations *wants* to create dependencies with other countries.
 Bcz of the experience of the war, how its internal politics led to that, the country (its gov strata) feels safer to be bound in a web of relationships, the EU being the mother of them all.
 Germany loovees to be in the EU.
 I thought it was an interesting angle.

 ---